G-Research/fasttrackml/benchmarks/README.md

 In general, the Benchmark Suite shows FastTrackML to perform better than MLflow, both for logging and retrieval endpoints, with a notable
 exception: writing against a Sqlite backend.
-In this case, MLflow provides equal or better performance.
+In this case, FastTrackML performance will not necessarily exceed MLflow.
 Sqlite is single-threaded for write operations (such as logging metrics or creating a run), so we do strongly recommend using Postgres for any substantive workloads.

 ![Performance Report](performanceReport.png "Performance Report")